axeljaeger/phased/README.md

-# AUA
+# Phased Array calculator
-Air-coupled ultrasound array.
+Calculation of Rayleigh-Integral and farfield (mostly) for an air-coupled ultrasound array.